 The thing you need to ask yourself is this: what does intimacy mean to me?
-This can be a definition in relation to marriage or any relationship.
-To define intimacy is really to define how both of you relate to each other.
+This can be a definition of intimacy in relation to marriage or any relationship.
+To define intimacy is really to determine how both of you relate to each other.

 Here are the 4 main definitions of intimacy and what they mean for you:

 Are you both on the same wavelength?
 Do you “get” each other?
 Can you talk ‘til all hours of the night about anything and everything—even stuff like kids and finances?
 That is what is meant by the definition of intellectual intimacy.

 Many couples may be together for a long time and still lack emotional intimacy.
 That’s because this one is probably the scariest.
 A lot of times, they do not even recognize a lack of emotional intimacy in their lives until it is too late.